 Given the presented findings from our methodological journey, is it possible to dissolve the contradiction regarding the current state of research concerning the income inequality trend in Switzerland?
-Figure 5 displays the longest meaningful time series of Gini coefficients that can be calculated for Switzerland out of FTA tax statistics.
-This time series is based only on normal taxed units (information for special cases and non-taxed are not available for such a long time period) and calculated with taxable income.
+The time series displayed in FIGAMANFANG is based only on normal taxed units (information for special cases and non-taxed are not available for such a long time period) and calculated with taxable income.
 This series can be compared to the already shown results from the main Swiss Surveys.
 Having all the imperfections summarized above in mind we know that all these Gini coefficients are not perfectly valid.
-While most factors discussed above lead to an overestimation of inequality when using tax data and on the same time to an underestimation of inequality when using survey data (non-response) it is not surprising that the level of inequality in general is higher with tax data.
+While most factors discussed above lead to an overestimation of inequality when using tax data and at the same time to an underestimation of inequality when using survey data (non-response) it is not surprising that the level of inequality in general is higher with tax data.
 The truth probably lies between the presented series from tax data and survey data.
 But what do we learn if we focus on the possibility to assess the trends?

 Figure 5: Income inequality trends in Switzerland: Tax Data vs Surveys Source: Aggregated Tax Statistics Federal Tax Administration (FTA), Luxembourg Income Study (LIS), Household Budget Survey (HBS), European Union Statistics on Income and Living Conditions (EU.SILC)